nghttp2/nghttp2/doc/nghttpx.1.rst

     The  parameters are  delimited  by  ";".
 The  available parameters       are:      "proto=<PROTO>",       "tls",
     "sni=<SNI_HOST>",         "fall=<N>",        "rise=<N>",
-    "affinity=<METHOD>",  "dns", and  "redirect-if-not-tls".
+    "affinity=<METHOD>",    "dns",    "redirect-if-not-tls",
+    "upgrade-scheme",  and  "mruby=<PATH>".
+The  parameter
-    The  parameter  consists   of  keyword,  and  optionally followed by  "=" and value.
+    consists of keyword, and  optionally followed by "=" and value.
 For  example, the parameter  "proto=h2" consists of the  keyword "proto"  and value "h2".
 The parameter "tls" consists of the keyword "tls" without value.
 Each parameter is described as follows.

     The backend application protocol  can be specified using optional  "proto"   parameter,  and   in  the   form  of